annidrumm/quiz-app/README.md

 # quiz-app

-A simple app with questions and answers:
+A simple app with questions and answers.

 ## Live